Denosumab

 - Rarely denosumab may cause an allergic reaction with a widespread rash or a feeling of tightness in the chest and difficulty breathing.

-- A very rare side effect with denosumab is osteonecrosis of the jaw (ONJ).
-This presents with jaw pain.
+- A very rare side effect of denosumab is osteonecrosis of the jaw (ONJ) which may show up as jaw pain.
 It usually occurs after dental work which does not heal properly.
 There are a few reports in osteoporosis patients.
-For most patients receiving denosumab injections, the benefits outweigh the potential risk of ONJ because fractures can be associated with significant complications and even death.
-As a precaution, it is recommended that dental infections should be treated quickly and planned dental work such as extractions performed before starting denosumab treatment.
+For most patients receiving denosumab injections, the benefits outweigh the very small risk of ONJ because fractures can lead to serious problems and even death.
+To be safe, it is recommended that dental infections should be treated quickly and planned dental work such as extractions done before starting denosumab treatment.

 There are a number of other uncommon side effects and precautions that are described in the leaflet that comes with the medicine.
-Read this information and call your specialist/GP if you have any problems while using this medicine.
-Denosumab is a new medicine so its long-term side effects are not yet known.
+Read this information and call your rheumatologist/GP if you have any problems while using this medicine.

 What precautions are necessary?